igortxra/dotfiles/README.md

 - Make Rofi works as expected
     - I used a part of [adi1090x/rofi](https://github.com/adi1090x/rofi) for my rofi theme

+### File Manager

+- Make Thunar works as expected
+    - Install and use lxappearence to set themes and icons.
+I used "Dracula".
+    - Check custom actions to see if they match your setup

 ### Developer utilities

 - Install asdf